Carbon Monoxide: A Deadly Poison and a Neurotransmitter

 - shortness of breath

 A person who is or may be suffering from carbon monoxide poisoning needs to be removed to an atmosphere with fresh air.
 The rescuer should quickly open doors and windows before they help someone.
+This is important for both the victim and the safety of the rescuer.
 The patient may need to receive supplemental oxygen.
 Even if the patient apparently recovers, they should be taken to a hospital.

 Carbon monoxide poisoning may have devastating consequences, but it can be prevented.
 The most important precautionary steps are to use equipment in safe conditions and to have working carbon monoxide detectors in the home.
 Here are some safety tips.